Table of Contents

 The Roomba i7+ and s9+ have a new option that allows cleaning a separate room or two instead of the whole house.
 Some rooms get dirtier sooner than others like a kitchen or living room, so there are times where you need to clean only one room.
 By simply tapping on the map, you can make the Roomba clean a certain room and schedule the robot to clean the room at a specific time.

-These are the first models that are compatible with Amazon Alexa or Google Home in a way that allows to command it to work within a particular room.
+These are the first models that are compatible with Amazon Alexa or Google Home in a way that allows them to command to work within a particular room.
 By saying: «Roomba, clean the living room,» you let the cleaner know what to do.

 Clean Base Automatic Dirt Disposal